-We’ve all been there: It’s been a long day, the commute was brutal, and making anything that resembles a meal sounds impossibly daunting.
-So, we challenged ourselves to create incredible recipes that need no more than four ingredients and—better yet—use some of our customer-favorite Best of Met items.
+We’ve all been there: it’s been a long day, the commute was brutal, and the thought of making dinner sounds impossibly daunting.
+So, we challenged ourselves to create incredible recipes that use no more than four ingredients— and, better yet, feature some of our customer-favorite Best of Met items.

 The Star: Ahi Tuna Poke